startino/aitino/README.md

 ## Aitino Web

 **Aitino Web is the cloud-hosted version of Aitino.
-It uses a subscription model to run Aitino in the cloud.
-You can start a free trial (coming soon) to see how powerful Aitino really is in a matter of minutes.**
+You can try the free plan (coming soon) to see how powerful Aitino really is in a matter of minutes.**
-- The source code can be found [here](https://github.com/Futino/futino/tree/alpha/apps/aitino).
+- The source code can be found [here](https://github.com/Futino/aitino/tree/alpha/apps/web).
 - It uses [SvelteKit](https://kit.svelte.dev/) as the framework, [TailwindCSS](https://tailwindcss.com/) for styling, [shacn-svelte](https://www.shadcn-svelte.com/) for components, [Supabase](https://supabase.com/) for database, [Stripe](https://stripe.com/en-hk) for payment processing, and [Vercel](https://vercel.com) for hosting.

-## Installation

-1. Run `cp .env.example .env` and fill in the necessary environment variables.
-2. Install python dependencies, I recommend using a virtual environment.
-3. Run `uvicon aitino:app --reload` to start the server.
-4. Navigate to `localhost:8000/docs`

 ## Contributing
 This project welcomes contributions and suggestions.